Mcouchman2024/MSIT5910_Capstone/README.md

 **Note:** This software is intended for educational purposes.
 The user is soley responsible for ensuring compliance with laws and regulations.

 The prerequisites to successfully run this project are:
--Basic familiarity with the Linux Command Line Interface (CLI) -Xampp and its dependencies installed and running on the system
+- Basic familiarity with the Linux Command Line Interface (CLI)
+- Xampp and its dependencies installed and running on the system